 The library has resources to meet your research needs.
 Find local history information in newspapers, maps, photos, directories and books from our Tulsa and Oklahoma history collections.
 Use our business database tools to create business plans, access company data and conduct market research.
 Get information for school projects, reports and research papers.
-Visit the Research Center on the third floor at the Central Library (Fifth Street and Denver Avenue) or access the resources remotely right here.

 Centro Hispano está ubicado en la Biblioteca Regional Martin e incluye recursos de libros y programas en inglés y español.
 Aprende sobre la cultura hispana, la historia, los problemas actuales y los viajes; asistir a talleres gratuitos, oradores invitados, exhibiciones de arte, programas educativos y entretenimiento; y utilice recursos para ayudarlo a aprender inglés o español.